hci330/winter2021/pages/syllabus.md

 You will also work on individual homework assignments throughout the quarter.
 These assignments will vary -- some will be coding assignments to get you familiar with different technologies and design methods.
 Some will be written assignments that will ask you to analyze existing systems or examine a series of case studies.
 All of these assignments are intended to help you develop your thinking about design decisions and their tradeoffs.

 ### 3. Lectures & Discussions
-Lectures and readings discussions will take place every Monday and Wednesday online.
-We will use classroom discussion as a form of collaborative sense-making to understand, critique, and interrogate the readings and principles we are learning about.
+Lectures and discussions will take place every Monday and Wednesday online.
+We will use classroom discussion as a form of collaborative sensemaking to understand, critique, and interrogate the readings and principles we are learning about.
 Your timely and engaged attendance at every class is thus very important – both for you and for your classmates.

 ### 4. Weekly Labs
 On Fridays, you will be completing labs.
 Some of the labs will help you install, configure, and build a 'full stack web application.'
 Other labs will involve designing, building, and testing versions of your final project.
 Lab attendance is required, but you may miss one lab without a grade penalty.